1. Normalize the Subversion File System

 5. Push the Local Branches to the Remote Repository

-Now that you have the remote repository ready, simply use the Git Push option (either command-line or via.
+Now that you have the remote repository ready, use the Git Push option (either command-line or via.
 GUI tools such as TortoiseGit) to push all the local branches to your remote repository:

 Once the PUSH is successful, you will see the branches listed as pushed to the remote repository.